phil-huynh/mvp/README.md

 ## General Info

 Strings Theory is a resource application for music students and professionals.
-The app is currenlty still in development, but a working version of the currently available features can be viewed at [this link] (http://ec2-13-58-22-143.us-east-2.compute.amazonaws.com:3000/)
+The app is currenlty still in development, but a working version of the currently available features can be viewed at http://ec2-13-58-22-143.us-east-2.compute.amazonaws.com:3000/

 ## <a name="demo"></a>⚜️ Demo
 ---